DistributedClocks/GoVector/README.md

 timestamped log of events in a concurrent or distributed system.
 GoVector is compatible with Go 1.4+

 * govec/    	: Contains the Library and all its dependencies
+* govec/vclock	: Pure vector clock library
+* govec/vrpc	: Go's rpc with GoVector integration
 * example/  	: Contains some examples instrumented with different features of GoVector

 ### Installation